Blog

 HS (Headshot)

-One of the most iconic Nuke callouts in CS:GO.
+One of the most iconic Nuke callouts in CS2.
 This box at the back of the Ramp is a convenient sniper position, which is how it got its name.
+From there, you can oversee the Control and Trophy.

 Lobby

-The entrance to the power plant room with an open space.
-From here, you can access the A-plant or the Ramp.
+The entrance to the power plant room from T side with an open space.
+From here, you can access the A Plant or the Ramp.

 Squeaky

-An area enclosed by a squeaky door that can give away your position.
+As we’ve mentioned before, this is a narrow area enclosed by a squeaky yellow door that can give away your position.
 Usually entered by the attacking side.

 Radio

 This room provides access to the Ramp on the Lobby side.
-The area features a communication room of the power plant, hence the name.
+The area previously featured the power plant’s communication room, hence the name.
+Now, it’s filled with vending machines.

 Trophy

-Another room near the Radio.
-On it, you can find shiny trophies behind glass.
+The room next to the Radio.
+On its wall, you can find shiny trophies behind glass.

-These narrow tunnels are accessed from Secret and lead to B Plant.
+A narrow tunnel accessed from the Secret or the Vent, leading you to the B Plant through the Double Doors.
 This is an extremely hot spot where intense close combat often takes place.

 Back Vents

-A passage outside the ventilation shaft through which you can get to Decon.
+A short corridor that works as a passage outside the ventilation shaft through which you can get to the Decon.

-Another entrance to the B-plant.
-You can get to it if you go to B from the tunnel side.
+Another entrance to the B Plant.
+You can get to it if you go to B from Long.

 Dark

-A dark corner on the B-plot.
-It is very convenient for holding territory and ambushes.
+A dark and dangerous corner on the B Plant near the Bottom Ramp.
+It is very convenient for holding the area and ambushes.

-Another one of the important Nuke map callouts most often used to plant the bomb.
-It is located on the far side of the location and gives the Counter-Terrorists a lot of trouble.
+Another one of the essential CS Nuke map callouts most often used to plant the bomb.
+It is located on the far side of the site and causes a lot of trouble for Counter-Terrorists.

-This was a list of callouts on the Nuke map.
-Knowing the names of the positions will help you navigate the map much better, and you'll be able to coordinate with your battle buddies.
-Those callouts can help you locate and report your position or warn your teammates of danger.
-If you're not just going to play for fun but to reach Global Elite, you'll have to learn all the callouts of a Nuke map and navigate them as well as your own home.
+There you have it — your complete list of callouts on the Nuke map in Counter-Strike.
+Knowing the names of the positions will help you navigate the map as a pro, and you'll be able to coordinate with your battle buddies much better.
+With these callouts, you’ll easily locate and report your position or warn your teammates of danger.
+If you're not just going to play for fun but to reach the Global Elite, you'll have to learn all the Nuke CS2 callouts and navigate them as well as your own home.

 FAQ

-Out of all the CS:GO Nuke callouts, there are several spots that are the most attractive for ambushes.
-One of the most prominent is if you take a position on the Rafters, you can shoot through the entire A-plant.
+Of all the CS2 Nuke callouts, several spots are the most attractive for ambushes.
+One of the most prominent is to take a position on the Rafters so you can shoot through the entire A or B Plant.
+Plus, Above Hut and Heaven also work well.

-The best spots on the Nuke map for AWPers are the HS and the positions behind the boxes on each side.
+The best spots on the Nuke map for AWPers are the Headshot and the positions behind the boxes on each side.
 These positions provide cover and allow control of a large territory.

 Like most maps, Nuke is easier to play on the defensive side.
-The Counter-Terrorist side has quick entrances to all the important points.
+Counter-Terrorists have quick and sheltered entrances to all the critical points.

-Nuke is a well-balanced map, but many players find it too small.
-The large number of Nuke callouts encourages closer fights, which may be uncomfortable for some new players.
+Nuke is a well-balanced map, but many pro players find it too small.
+The numerous Nuke callouts encourage closer fights, which might be uncomfortable for some new players.

 Players in game